P7-33/WWW.BW-BLOCKCHAIN.EXCHANGE.io/CONTRIBUTING.md

 That builds a container and opens a shell, where the `npm run build` and `node run-tests` commands should simply work out of the box.

-The CCXT folder is mapped inside of the container, except the `node_modules` folder — the container would have its own ephemeral copy — so that won't mess up your locally installed modules.
+The BW folder is mapped inside of the container, except the `node_modules` folder — the container would have its own ephemeral copy — so that won't mess up your locally installed modules.
 This means that you can edit sources on your host machine using your favorite editor and build/test them in the running container.

 This way you can keep the build tools and processes isolated, not having to work through the painful process of installing all those dependencies to your host machine manually.